MagnusPC/playlist_extractor/src/pages/README.md

-you should save your spotify page as a html file here, there may be a better way to do it but this is the initial idea
+you should save the spotify webpage of a public playlist as a html file here - there may be a better way to do it but this is the initial idea